5 Easy Tips to meet people as a Female Solo Traveler

 Nowadays there is a wide range of types of hostels you can stay in, some are categorized as “luxury” even.
 So when I’m traveling and looking to meet people oftentimes, I’ll book into a high-quality hostel in a private room and spend time in the common room or communal areas to meet people or participate in hostel group activities.

-AirBnB and other similar accommodation rentals are a great way to meet the locals and get to see a different side of a destination.
-I’ve made friends with many AirBnB hosts over the years and it feels like I’m visiting a friend in the city or country where I’m visiting.
+Airbnb and other similar accommodation rentals are a great way to meet the locals and get to see a different side of a destination.
+I’ve made friends with many Airbnb hosts over the years and it feels like I’m visiting a friend in the city or country where I’m visiting.

 2. Hop on a guided tour